We can sign the Microsoft Edge browser in with a Microsoft account, which helps keep the data in-sync across the devices.

-- Enter account.microsoft.com in Site field and hit command.
+- Enter account.microsoft.com in the Site field and hit command.

-Many users were able to fix the “Sync is Paused, Sign in again” error in Microsoft Edge after adding the aforementioned site to the Cookies section.
+Many users could fix the “Not Syncing, Sign in again” error in Microsoft Edge after adding the site mentioned above to the Cookies section.
 Check if it works for you or not.

-If a plenitude of temporary browser data has been accrued over time or the stored data has been corrupted, both scenarios invite trouble.
+Both scenarios invite trouble if an abundance of temporary browser data has accrued over time or the stored data has been corrupted.
 Therefore, you should consider deleting these cached right away.